adbar/courlan/docs/source/troubleshooting.md

 ## Language detection surprises

-- Language signals use path segments, query parameters, and subdomains.
+- Language signals come from three places, and they do not share a
+  configuration: path segments and subdomains are matched against the CLDR code sets in `courlan.langcodes`, while a `lang`/`language` query parameter is matched against [`TARGET_LANGS`](api/settings.md).
+Subdomain signals are only consulted with `strict=True`.
+- Adding a `TARGET_LANGS` entry therefore only affects query parameters — it cannot change how a `/fr/` path segment is scored.
+Conversely, if the target language is missing from `TARGET_LANGS`, the query-parameter check is skipped and such URLs are accepted.
-  Some sites do not encode language explicitly; use `language=None` to disable strict filtering or add custom `TARGET_LANGS` entries.
+- Some sites do not encode language explicitly. `language=None` (the default) disables language filtering altogether.

 ## Tests failing locally